jason-c-daniels/Jcd.Threading/docs/Jcd.Tasks.BlockingTaskProcessor.Cancel().md

 ## BlockingTaskProcessor.Cancel() Method

-Signals the command processor to halt all processing immediately.
-This also cancels all tasks created
+Signals the task processor to halt all processing immediately.
+This also cancels all
-by this task command processor.
-This is mostly intended to be called during application shutdown.
+tasks created by this task task processor.
+This is mostly intended to be called
+during application shutdown.

 ```csharp
 public void Cancel();